How Recent Changes to Social Security Affect You…

 Cuts to Social Security Benefits are scheduled to begin this year

-2017 is the year scheduled for benefits to be cut.
+This year there are scheduled for benefits to be cut.
 Between 2000 and 2005 the age of retirement rose to 66.
 The age of retirement will rise to 67 between 2017 and 2022.
 What these statistics mean in practical terms is that any 62 year old worker who claims early benefits in 2022 is looking at an annual benefit reduction of 30% in their lifetime.

 To focus on this more, if the 30% reduction started in 2017, a 62 year old worker who had a $30,000 annual income would see his benefit shrink down to slightly less than $12,000 a year, which puts that worker in the poverty level.

 On the Medicare front, in 2016, a $36 annual surcharge (lasting for 5 years) started for beneficiaries of Medicare in the 2nd to 5th income bracket.
 This is in addition to another increase of 14.4%.
 Beginning in 2017, the remaining 70% of retirees in the 1st income bracket will begin to pay the $36 annual surcharge.

 Social Security Funds to last less than 20 years

 Congress and the government need to start addressing the Social Security and Medicare payments as soon as possible.
 It is projected that the trust fund reserves for Social Security will run out in 2034, and Medicare’s Hospital Insurance fund is scheduled to run out of money in 2028.

 According to the Wall Street Journal, over 49 million Americans receive retirement benefits from Social Security, 10.8 million receive disability benefits, and a whopping 55.3 million Americans are covered by Medicare.
 Will all these hard-working and disabled seniors be pushed farther and farther into poverty in 2017?